Weight Loss: Can You Do It With Exercise Alone?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-For example, a 20-ounce bottle of soda contains about 230 calories.
-An average alcoholic beverage contains between 100 to 200 calories.
-Those are empty calories that your body doesn’t need.
-And they really start to add up over time.
+For example, a 20-ounce bottle of soda contains about 230 calories and an average alcoholic beverage contains between 100 to 200 calories.
+Those are empty calories that your body doesn’t need and they really start to add up over time.
 However, moderation is key to making sure you reach your goal.
 Consult with your doctor or dietitian to figure out the perfect plan to help you on your weight loss journey.

 Just when you think the pounds won’t come off, they will.
-Your scale number may not change when you get on it.
-You may add muscle mass and muscle weighs more than fat.
-It’s more about how your body feels, how your clothes fit, and how you’re perceiving yourself.
+Your scale number may not change when you get on it and you may add muscle mass and muscle weighs more than fat.
+It’s more about how your body feels, how your clothes fit and how you’re perceiving yourself.

-The American Heart Association recommends getting 150 minutes per week (30 minutes, five days a week) of moderate-intensity activity.
+The American Heart Association recommends getting 150 minutes per week (30 minutes, five days a week) of moderate-intensity activity minimum.

 The most common misconception about strength training is that you’ll get bulky.
 On the contrary, strength training will help you the most when it comes to losing weight and more importantly, keeping the weight off.
 That’s because you will burn more calories throughout the day by increasing your resting metabolic rate.

 If you’re a member of a local gym, ask one of the trainers to show you some strength-training exercises or help you create a routine.
 You could use free weights, machines, or both.

-Are your ready to start?
-Just be sure you’re healthy.
-Talk to your doctor, and once you have a clean bill of health, go for it.
+“If you’re ready to start, just be sure you’re healthy,” says Lawton.
+“Consult with your doctor and once you have a clean bill of health, go for it.”